USS Tang (SS-306): Fifth war patrol and loss

 The nine captives were placed in a prison camp at Ōfuna until the end of the war, where they were interrogated by Japanese intelligence.

 Tang was stricken from the Naval Vessel Register on 8 February 1945.
+As is tradition for US submarines lost at sea, Tang was not decommissioned and officially remains on "Eternal Patrol".

 Awards

 Tang received four battle stars and two Presidential Unit Citations for World War II service.
 Her commanding officer, Richard O'Kane, received the Medal of Honor for Tang's final combat action.

 During the war, Tang was credited with sinking 31 ships in her five patrols, totaling 227,800 tons, and damaging two for 4,100 tons.
 This was unequaled among American submarines.
-Postwar comparison with Japanese records by the Joint Army–Navy Assessment Committee (JANAC) reduced this to 24 ships, totaling 93,824 tons, placing her second on the list for ships sunk after USS Tautog (with 26) and fourth behind USS Flasher, Rasher, and Barb for total confirmed tonnage.
+Postwar comparison with Japanese records by the JANAC reduced this to 24 ships, totaling 93,824 tons, placing her second on the list for ships sunk after USS Tautog (with 26) and fourth behind USS Flasher, Rasher, and Barb for total confirmed tonnage.
 These figures have since been revised to 33 ships totalling 116,454 tons, placing her first in the list of the most successful American submarines in World War II for both number of ships and tonnage.
-Tang also retains the best patrol by number of ships sunk, her third, with ten for 39,100 tons.
+Tang also retains the best patrol by number of ships sunk, her third, with 10 for 39,100 tons.